jroucheton/cloud-best-practices/jenkins/jenkins.md

 Pipelines should be created as [multibranch project](https://jenkins.io/doc/book/pipeline/multibranch/).

 **Benefits:**
-* Jenkins automatically discovers, manages and executes Pipelines for branches which contain a Jenkinsfile in source control.
+* Jenkins automatically discovers, manages and executes Pipelines for new branches.

 ## Using pipelines as code
 Pipelines should be coded using a [Jenkinsfile](https://jenkins.io/doc/book/pipeline/jenkinsfile) and stored into the source control.